dorukardahan/twitterapi-io-mcp/docs/endpoints/get_tweet_retweeter.md

 ## Description

-get tweet retweeters by tweet id.Each page returns about 100 retweeters.
+get tweet retweeters by tweet id.
+Each page returns about 100 retweeters.
 Use cursor for pagination.
 Order by retweet time desc

 ## Example (curl)